-- 6.62.2 The number of old technology circuit breakers that needs upgrading which would depend on how many ends the circuit has and the type of each of the existing circuit breaker. - 6.63 For HSAR to have the desired effect, it has to be rolled out within a whole area rather than used in one or two circuits.
+- 6.62 The overall cost of replacing DAR by HSAR on one circuit depends is a function of: - 6.62.1 The number of switchgear schemes required to cover each circuit such to ensure reliable operation of protection schemes. - 6.62.2 The number of old technology circuit breakers that needs upgrading which would depend on how many ends the circuit has and the type of each of the existing circuit breakers. - 6.63 For HSAR to have the desired effect, it has to be rolled out within a whole area rather than used in one or two circuits.
 That implies that implementing HSAR would result in significant additional costs.